 |TI Reef Adventure||(649) 441-7710||0.9 mi.
 Northeast of Central Cockburn Town||Grand Turk|

-If you're looking for a place offering snorkeling gear, excursions or similar services, you might want to contact Reef Peepers Snorkeling.
+If you're looking for a business that offers snorkeling gear, excursions or similar services, you can check with Reef Peepers Snorkeling.
 The Half Day Reef Peepers Snorkeling Adventure lasts for three hours and takes guests out on a power catamaran to do some snorkeling.
 Included is your transportation, conch salad, chips and salsa, beverages, and snorkeling gear.
-They are located in None, in the western part of Turks and Caicos.
+They are located in western Turks and Caicos.

-The following chart provides information about 5 places that provide services related to snorkeling.
+The following chart shows some information concerning 6 firms that offer services related to snorkeling.

 |Big Blue Unlimited||Snorkeling Tour Operator||(649) 946-5034||2.3 mi.
 Northeast of Central Grace Bay||Providenciales|